 The eastern massasauga was first listed as a candidate species in 1982.
 Candidate designation provides no protection for species, and species can remain in limbo on the list for years or even decades; under the second Bush administration, the number of species protected dropped to the lowest figure since the Endangered Species Act became law.
-So in 2004, the Center filed a petition to protect the eastern massasauga as part of our large-scale candidate petition project, aimed toward forcing the government to make progress in addressing its huge backlog of candidate species — including the massasauga.
+So in 2004 the Center filed a petition to protect the eastern massasauga as part of our large-scale candidate petition project, aimed at forcing the government to make progress in addressing its huge backlog of candidate species — including the massasauga.

 ENDANGERED SPECIES ACT PROFILE